Your sanitary ware doesn’t have to be (boring) white!

 Please contact me if your project needs more than standard white resurfacing, I can also apply a colour sanitary silicone to compliment the look of a restored unit.

-One of the colour matched bath resurfacing.
-Colour to match a soap shelf – often each sanitary piece is slightly different colour.
+One of the colour-matched bath resurfacing.
+Colour to match a soap shelf – often each sanitary piece is a slightly different colour.

 50 shades of white…

 If you don’t owe a coloured bathtub from the ’30s and not in a ‘funky’ mood to experiment with my colour swatches, you may still ask me to match to the existing white of your basin or toilet when I come to restore your bath or shower base.
 When I do a small chip repair, I always have to do a colour match, and my standard white, almost never match the surface I’m repairing.
 Most often it’s a white-cream, a bit greyish with a tone of red or yellow, making me sweating (no, not swearing ;)) to produce the best shade and accurate match so the repair will be as invisible as it can.
 The accurate colour match ‘by eye’, (that is often the only option) is a true state of the art and takes a lot of practice and so not every bath enameling business offers that service.
 Give me a call, and I’ll save your bathroom from monochromatic boredness :)